 The NSW Science Grants program is funded by the NSW Department of Industry and the Commonwealth Department of Industry, Innovation and Science.
-It aims to develop the network of NSW Regional Science Hubs.
-These local partnerships bring together multidisciplinary teams to develop and deliver high-profile STEM engagement programs in NSW.
+It aims to develop the network of NSW Regional Science Hubs – local partnerships that bring together multidisciplinary teams to develop and deliver high-profile STEM engagement programs in NSW.

 Inspiring Australia (NSW) welcomes applications from regional organisations operating as Science Hubs for funds of up to $8,000 to facilitate the delivery of year-round public engagement programs.
 Applicants must present at least five events that promote science and technology over a 12-month period in 2020.
 Please note that these grants are for public community events, not schools events.